A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Introduction

-Theorem \ref{thm-conf-intro} has the advantage of being applicable outside of the realm of micro-supported groups of homeomorphisms, and has other applications.
-In an upcoming work we use this result to establish a connection between confined subgroups of a group $G$ and highly transitive actions of $G$ \cite{LBMB-ht}.
+We actually derive Theorem \ref{thm-doublecomm-conf-homeo-intro} from a more constructive version of the commutator lemma for confined subgroups in the abstract setting of group actions on sets (Theorem \ref{thm-conf-intro}).
+That result has the advantage of being applicable outside of the realm of micro-supported groups of homeomorphisms, and has other applications.
+In \cite{LBMB-ht} we use this result to establish a connection between confined subgroups of a group $G$ and highly transitive actions of $G$.

-One direction of application of Theorem \ref{thm-doublecomm-conf-homeo-intro} comes within the scope of a program that aims at understanding, given a micro-supported group of homeomorphisms $G\le \homeo(X)$, how much the space $X$ and the action of $G$ on $X$ are intrinsically associated to $G$ as an abstract group.
+Micro-supported group of homeomorphisms have been the subject of a program that aims at understanding, given a micro-supported subgroup $G\le \homeo(X)$, how much the space $X$ and the action of $G$ on $X$ are intrinsically associated to $G$ as an abstract group.
 An instance of this program is given by the reconstruction results of Rubin \cite{Rub-tr}, which provide various (mild) sufficient conditions under which two micro-supported faithful actions of the same group $G$ by homeomorphisms on two spaces $X, Y$ must be conjugate, or equivalently under which an isomorphism between two micro-supported groups $G, H$ must be implemented by a homeomorphism of the underlying spaces.
 Similar results in this spirit were obtained in \cite{Whittaker, Filip} in the setting of groups of homeomorphisms and diffeomorphisms of manifolds, in \cite{Dye-I} in the setting of measured group actions, or also in \cite{Lav-Nek} and \cite{GPS,Medynets, Mat-SFT} for groups of homeomorphisms of the Cantor set.

 A considerably less understood problem, suggested for example by Rubin in \cite[p.493]{Rub-tr}, is the following.
 Given a micro-supported group $G\le \homeo(X)$, find natural conditions under which an action of $G$ on another space $Y$ (not necessarily micro-supported) must be related to the action of $G$ on $X$, for instance by the existence of a continuous equivariant map from $Y$ to $X$ (or at least to a close kin, such as its space of closed subsets $\F(X)$).
 Another version of this problem is to find natural conditions on a group of homeomorphisms $H\le \homeo(Y)$ under which any embedding of $G$ into $H$ must automatically give rise to such a map.